Kolbeinn Sigþórsson: UEFA Euro 2016

 Kolbeinn scored in Iceland's opening UEFA Euro 2016 qualifying match, a 3–0 victory over Turkey in Reykjavík.
 On 12 June 2015, he scored the winning goal in a 2–1 win over the Czech Republic to give Iceland a two-point lead at the top of Group A.

 He was called up for the 23-man squad managed by Heimir Hallgrímsson and Lars Lagerbäck for Euro 2016.
 On 27 June 2016, Kolbeinn scored Iceland's second goal against England in the round of 16 at the Stade de Nice, which proved to be the decisive goal as Iceland upset England with a 2–1 victory to advance to the quarter-finals.
 Kolbeinn also scored from a Gylfi Sigurðsson cross in the second half of Iceland's quarter-final against France on 3 July, however it was to no avail as Iceland eventually lost 5–2.

 FIFA World Cup 2018

 In May 2018 he was named on the standby list for Iceland's 23-man squad for the 2018 FIFA World Cup in Russia.

 Expelled 2021

-In August 2021 Kolbeinn was selected for three 2022 FIFA World Cup qualification matches.
+In August 2021, Kolbeinn was selected for three 2022 FIFA World Cup qualification matches.
 On 27 August a young woman appeared on the Icelandic National Broadcasting Service news and related how an Icelandic international football player had abused her and another young woman in 2017.
 Two days later, Guðni Bergsson the chairman of the Icelandic Football Association, resigned and Kolbeinn was expelled from the national team.

 Personal life

 His brother Andri Sigþórsson was also a professional footballer who now acts as his agent.
+Kolbeinn's niece is footballer Amanda Andradóttir.